trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 title: 'Part 3: Tickets'
 authors: 'Benjamin Fuentes (Marigold)'
 last_update:
-  date: 29 November 2023
+  date: 22 May 2024
 ---

-Previously, you learned how to do inter-contract calls, use view and do unit testing.
+Previously, you learned how to do inter-contract calls, use views, and do unit testing.
 In this third session, you will enhance your skills on:

 - Using tickets.
 - Don't mess up with `DUP` errors while manipulating tickets.

 On the second version of the poke game, you were able to poke any contract without constraint.
 A right to poke via tickets is now mandatory.
-Ticket are a kind of object that cannot be copied and can hold some trustable information.
+Tickets are a kind of object that cannot be copied and can hold some trustable information.

 ## new Poke sequence diagram